Types Of Pigeons UK

 - Living space: the attic or the air space between the last floor and the roof is the perfect place for a pigeon to live.
 Close all entrances if you don’t want to have pigeon droppings and insects feeding with them.

-Some of the diseases feral pigeons spread are not to be underestimated.
+Some of the diseases UK feral pigeons spread are not to be underestimated.
 Salmonella bacteria are the pathogens of typhoid fever.
 Pigeons also spread the West Nile virus, which can cause anything from mild pneumonia to permanent damage to the nervous system, and even fatal brain inflammation.

-Read more: Bird mites and the dangers they pose.
+Read more: Bird mites and the dangers they pose

 The faeces of Feral Pigeons contain acids that cause damage to man-made structures.
 A single specimen can “produce” up to 10 kg of excrement a week.